Log out

 3. Develop actionable strategies for integrating wearable technology and structured staff training into clinical workflows to help seniors achieve the recommended 150 minutes of weekly moderate-intensity exercise.

-Symposium Convenor: Ms Sylvia Liew, Principal Physiotherapist, NTUC Health
+Symposium Convenor and Speaker: Ms Sylvia Liew, Principal Physiotherapist, NTUC Health

 Biography: Sylvia pairs nine years of acute care expertise with six years of community care experience to combat senior deconditioning.
 Now the clinical lead of the Day Rehabilitation Centre at NTUC Health, she is deeply dedicated to bringing the organization's mission of "Health to Life".